canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 ### Bonds
  - **Ariel:** Sumi is kind of in awe of Ariel's knowledge of the world and skill, and a little intimidated by her.
 After Ariel revealed how worried she was about Sumi's curse, Sumi vowed to own her powers, be true in their expression, and never again let herself hide or lose control.
 Sumi does not want to hurt or scare her friends any more.
 Also Ariel shot Marat when he refused to listen to her; it was badass but Sumi is even more intimidated!
  - **Freya:** Freya was there when Sumi was born, and has known her all her life.
 She was the first person Sumi went to after discovering her curse.
 Sumi and Freya fought back to back during the lighthouse siege, and Sumi has hella respect for her.
-She is eager to reunite Freya and Gorta, and wants to provide all the support she can to Freya in the meantime.
+She feels proud to have had a part in helping reunite Freya and Gorta.
  - **Minerva:** Minerva lived near Sumi's village, and she and Sumi set out on their journey together.
 Sumi has taken her out dancing, but Minerva was a bit of a wallflower.
 Sumi knows Minerva doesn't always like to talk, but she wishes she could understand her better.
  - **Striven:** Sumi has been asking Striven for understanding of the Black Spot, and she's kind of attracted to her and thinks her magic is pretty fantastic.
 Sumi is trying to work out what would be a good tattoo to ask Striven to draw on her.
  - **Leviathan:** Sumi has been afraid of Leviathan, but she's determined to face her fear, learn what Leviathan wants, and do the best she can with these circumstances.
 She was very surprised to find Leviathan so amiable when meeting face to face.
 She's still suspicious that Leviathan may be telling her what she wants to hear, but she wants to give her a fair shake, and if the 'Devil Down Below' really is the victim of a vast injustice, well, what an adventure it would be to save her!